Honda Type R: Civic Type R

 The 1997 EK9 Civic was third to be given the Type R badge.
 Based on the EK4 SiR chassis, it features a Type R prepared B16B engine producing 185 PS along with a stiffer chassis, upgraded sway bars and strut bars, Recaro seats trimmed in Alcantara, 15-inch alloy wheels and a large boot spoiler.
 Since then, most generations have offered a Type R variant.
-The first generation Type R version of the Civic was the only version not offered outside Japan.
+The first-generation Civic Type R was the only version not offered outside Japan.

-July 2015 saw the launch of the brand new Honda Civic Type-R, manufactured at their Swindon plant.
+July 2015 saw the launch of a new Honda Civic Type R, manufactured at their Swindon plant.
 The vehicle offers higher performance in the form of a direct-injected turbocharged 2.0 liter VTEC K20C1 petrol engine producing 306 bhp, and built in the United States at Honda's Anna Engine Plant in Anna, Ohio.
-Redesigned in 2017 but using the same engine, the 5th generation Civic Type R is able to go from 0-62 mph in 4.9 seconds and has a top speed of 169 mph.
+Redesigned in 2017 but using the same engine, the fifth-generation Civic Type R accelerates from 0-62 mph in 5.7 seconds and has a top speed of 169 mph.

 In May 2018, engineers at Honda's Swindon, UK factory developed a one off Civic Type R, the car called project P is a pickup truck, the performance and drivetrain are the same as the production Type R.